 The DOD Network Information Center (NIC) assigns blocks of network addressees, to local administrators.
-The local network administrator then assigns individual IP addresses to hosts, servers, printers and workstations on their LAN.
+The local network administrator then assigns individual IP addresses to hosts, servers, printers, and workstations on their LAN.

-• (NET0175: CAT I) The IAO will ensure that IPv6 has not been implemented on any DOD network that transports production or operations traffic unless approved by DAA.
+• (NET0175: CAT I) The IAO/NSO will ensure that IPv6 implemented on any DOD network that transports production or operations traffic is approved by the DAA.

-3.2.1 IANA Reserved Addresses
+3.2.1 Internet Assigned Numbers Authority Reserved Addresses